 Detroit is home to numerous private collections of significance.
 On this bus

-tour, you will have the opportunity to see three of collections with different
+tour, you will have the opportunity to see two of collections with different

 First, we will visit the collection of Larry Smith, who has a little something for everybody.
 He has the best of every genre, from American station wagons of the 1960s to coachbuilt cars of the pre-war era, to the priceless Italian sports cars of the 1960s.
 The highlight of the collection is his Stout Scarab, which predated the minivan by half a century and remains an Art Deco design icon.